kyma-project/cli/docs/gen-docs/kyma_import.md

 title: kyma import
 ---

-Imports certificates to local keychain or adds domains to the local host file.
+Imports certificates to local certificates storage or adds domains to the local host file.

 ## Synopsis

-Imports certificates to local keychain or adds domains to the local host file.
+Imports certificates to local certificates storage or adds domains to the local host file.

 ## Flags inherited from parent commands